 It is common to feel awkward or uncertain about what to say to a bereaved person in the days following their loss.
 You can demonstrate your love, attention, and support to a grieving person in a number of ways.
-While just your presence can be enough, a kind word, a compassionate touch, or a loving hug can mean much to show the bereaved that you care about and support them.
+While just your presence can be enough, still a kind word, a compassionate touch, or a loving hug can mean much to show the bereaved that you care about and support them.

-The following expressions of sympathy can help convey your compassion and concern for the bereaved.
+The following expressions of sympathy can help to convey your compassion and concern for the bereaved.
 Depending on how close you were to the deceased person and the bereaved, some or all of the following expressions may be appropriate.

 - I will miss (the deceased).